Proverbs starting with letter C

 Curses, like chickens, come home to roost

-Here 'come home to roost' means 'recoil upon the originator', just as when a stone thrown up into the air comes down on the head of the thrower.
-A curse is the utterance of an evil wish.
-'May you be...
+Here 'come home to roost' means 'recoil upon the originator', just as when a stone thrown up into the air comes down on the head of the thrower....
 Read more →

 Cross the stream where it is shallowest